SaifShariq/SaifShariq/README.md

 - 👀 I’m a Web Developer by profession.
 - 🌱 I’m currently learning ReactJS, Redux, NodeJS, Webpack, Python (And the list goes on 😴)
 - 💞️ I’m looking to collaborate on open source projects, side projects.
-- 📫 You can reach out to me by clicking on the links in my profile or send a DM.
+- 📫 You can reach out to me by clicking on the links in my profile.